top of page

 One of Turneffe's most renowned sites is known as "The Elbow," where the reef takes a dramatic twist and plunges into dizzying drop-offs.
 For experienced divers, it offers unforgettable experiences that showcase the sheer geological dynamism of this remarkable underwater world.

-Where to stay to dive Lighthouse Atoll and Turneffe Atoll
+Best places to stay near Lighthouse Atoll and Turneffe Atoll

 Located just off the coast of Belize City, Shaka Caye is a private oasis where guests can bask in the lap of luxury.
 This exclusive resort, accessible only by boat, sits on its own secluded island and features just a handful of beachfront villas.
 Offering all-inclusive packages, Shaka Caye is the ideal Belize dive resort for guests who want to pay once and then not think about money but simply enjoy their vacation.